MicrosoftDocs/azure-dev-docs/articles/terraform/compare-terraform-and-bicep-integration-features.md

 One major advantage that Bicep has over Terraform is the ability to automate portal actions.
 With Bicep, you can use the Azure portal to export templates.
 Exporting a template helps you to understand the JSON syntax and properties that deploy your resources.
 You can automate future deployments by starting with the exported template and modifying it to meet your needs.
 But note that you will need to decompile the exported ARM template until Bicep templates are supported.

-Although Terraform does not provide the same portal integrations as Bicep, existing Azure infrastructure can be taken under Terraform management using the open-source [Azure Terrafy](https://github.com/Azure/aztfy) tool which is owned and maintained by Microsoft.
+Although Terraform doesn't provide the same portal integrations as Bicep, existing Azure infrastructure can be taken under Terraform management using [Azure Terrafy](https://github.com/Azure/aztfy).
+(Azure Terrafy is an open-source tool owned and maintained by Microsoft.)

 ## Out-of-band changes

+Out-of-band configuration changes are changes made to a device configuration outside the context of the tool.
+For example, let's say you deploy a VM scale set using Bicep or Terraform.
+If you change that VM scale set using the portal, the change would be "out-of-band" and unknown to your IaC tool.

-Out-of-band configuration changes are those that are made to a device configuration - such as by using the device CLI or a web-based management interface.
-When working with Bicep, out-of-band changes should be reconciled with Bicep and the ARM Template code to avoid having those changes overwritten on the next deployment.
+If you're using Bicep, out-of-band changes should be reconciled with Bicep and the ARM Template code to avoid having those changes overwritten on the next deployment.
 These changes won't block the deployment.

-Rather, the user must import out-of-band changes to Terraform state and update the HCL.
+If you're using Terraform, you need to import the out-of-band changes into the Terraform state and update the HCL.

 Thus, if an environment involves frequent out-of-band changes, Bicep is more user-friendly.
 When using Terraform, out-of-band changes should be minimized.

 ## Cloud frameworks

-The [Cloud Adoption Framework (CAF)](/azure/cloud-adoption-framework/) is a collection of documentation, best practices, and tools that are designed by Microsoft to accelerate cloud adoption at any stage of the cloud journey.
+The [Cloud Adoption Framework (CAF)](/azure/cloud-adoption-framework/) is a collection of documentation, best practices, and tools to accelerate cloud adoption throughout your cloud journey.
 Azure provides native services for deploying landing zones.
 Bicep simplifies this process with a portal experience based on ARM templates and landing-zone implementation.
 Terraform utilizes an [Enterprise-Scale Landing Zones module](/azure/cloud-adoption-framework/ready/landing-zone/terraform-module) to deploy, manage, and operationalize with Azure.

 ## Summary

 Bicep and Terraform offer many user-friendly infrastructure and integration features.
 These features make it easier to implement and manage automation technology.
 When deciding which is best for your environment, it is important to consider whether you will be deploying on more than one cloud or whether your infrastructure will consist of a multi or hybrid-cloud environment.
-Moreover, be sure to consider the 9 features discussed in this article to make the best choice for your organization.
+Moreover, be sure to consider the nine features discussed in this article to make the best choice for your organization.